wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-detect-trojan.rst

 Detecting suspicious binaries
 =============================

-Wazuh provides you with powerful anomaly and malware detection capabilities capable of detecting suspicious binaries.
+Wazuh provides you with powerful anomaly and malware detection capabilities to detect suspicious binaries.
 In this POC, you detect trojaned system binaries by using signatures in the ``/var/ossec/etc/shared/rootkit_trojans.txt`` file.

 Configuration
 -------------